Bhaveshmeghwal21/AMC_Summer_Camp-2024/Intermediate/ROS/ROS.md

 3. When you’re done, you can loop the mission by right-clicking on the map and selecting **Mission | Loop**.

-For more SITL info [check out](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html#using-sitl-for-ardupilot-testing) and here is the [Reference](https://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html#copter-sitl-mavproxy-tutorial) of this SITL tutorial
+For more SITL info check out [Using SITL](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html#using-sitl-for-ardupilot-testing) and here is the [Reference](https://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html#copter-sitl-mavproxy-tutorial) of this SITL tutorial